MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/authentication-context-example.md

 You can directly apply an authentication context to a SharePoint site by using the [Set-SPOSite](/powershell/module/sharepoint-online/set-sposite) PowerShell cmdlet.

 > [!NOTE]
-> This capability requires a Microsoft 365 E5 or Microsoft Syntex - SharePoint Advanced Management license.
+> This capability requires a Microsoft 365 E5 or Microsoft SharePoint Premium - SharePoint Advanced Management license.

 In the following example, we apply the authentication context we created above to a site called "research."